This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

-We just got home from visiting Yosemite and Bass Lake, Ca……and had a total blast.
-As the seasons change, Yosemite in April is ideal for hiking, seeing waterfalls, and truly enjoying all that the Yosemite Valley has to offer.
-We found the weather to be great……not too hot and not too cold.
+We just got home from visiting Yosemite, the Sierra Nevada area and Bass Lake, Ca……and had a total blast (no wonder they are one of the most popular destinations in North America).
+As the seasons change, a spring visit to Yosemite in April is the best time for hiking, seeing waterfalls, and truly enjoying all that the Yosemite Valley has to offer.
+We found the weather to be great……not too hot and not too cold (no wonder this is peak season for trips, this is a great time to explore the entire park with mostly sunny days).
 And since we had done our research, we packed just the right items for layering clothes and making each experience as comfortable as possible.
 With a little preparation, April in Yosemite National Park is perfect for family vacations!

 The weather is a huge factor in what you'll need to pack for a Bass Lake and Yosemite visit.
-Keep in mind, the higher the elevation the cooler the weather will be (it tends to be about 15 degrees warmer in Bass Lake than in Yosemite on the valley floor and up into the hiking areas).
-You can anticipate that the mornings and evenings will be cool (around 30 to 40 degrees) and that daytime will be between 50 and 70 degrees.
-It CAN still rain and snow in Yosemite in April, but it's not as frequent.
+Keep in mind, in higher elevations, the higher you go, the cooler the weather will be (it tends to be about 15 degrees warmer in lower elevations like Bass Lake than in Yosemite on the valley floor and up into the hiking areas).
+You can anticipate that this time of year the mornings and evenings will be cool (around 30 to 40 degrees) and that daytime will be between 50 and 70 degrees.
+It CAN still rain and snow in Yosemite in April, but it's not as frequent and you will see quite a bit of snow melt starting to happen.
 For our trip?
 Neither was predicted.

 Note, if you are planning to head to the Mariposa Grove or up north to the Tuolumne Grove these will most likely still have snow.
 Plan accordingly.

 Activities: As you're packing, make a list of planned activities so that you can be sure you're prepared.
 For us?
-We had kayaking around Bass Lake on the agenda (during a cooler morning), hiking the Mist Trail or to Yosemite Falls, visiting Glacier Point, even our first time ax throwing on the list of activities.
-Almost everything was outside, and we were definitely going to be physically active.
+We had kayaking around Bass Lake on the agenda (during a cooler morning), hiking the Mist Trail or to Lower Yosemite Falls (this is a great easy trail option and a good idea for hiking newbies), visiting Glacier Point for spectacular views, stopping for a great view of El Capitan, and taking some time to picnic in Tuolumne Meadows, even our first time ax throwing on the list of activities.
+Almost everything was outside, and we were definitely going to be physically active (during our visit the shuttle buses and public transportation options weren't running, so we planned on walking).
 So for me?
 Comfort and function were key.

 Clothing: In general, I wanted comfortable clothes that were made for being physically active.
 We packed a ton of easily layerable items from Athleta (Lydia had items from Athleta Girl).
 They were perfect for morning to night wear, and did a great job layered.
 We wore long pants or joggers each day, and then layered tee shirts, sweatshirts and lighter jackets during the day.
-At night or in the early morning, we switched our lighter jackets for heavier ones.
+At night or in the early morning, we switched our lighter jackets for heavier ones (we also brought rain gear just in case but ended up not needing it, we had average temperatures for early april during our trip).
 Almost everywhere in the Yosemite Valley is casual, people head to dinner after a day of hiking…..so there is no need to pack fancier clothes.

 Shop our Clothes: